top of page

 If you would rather go on believing Patthabi Jois is a master and a saint, do not read it, and also do not read about what many of his former students are saying about his sexual misconduct.
 (I still can't believe people practice with Bikram Choudhury, either).

-Anyway, he is dead now, and it is his grandson Sharath who now runs the only 'official' Ashtanga school in Mysore, SYC.
-If you want to practice here, it is akin to getting tickets to Glastonbury, as the student applications are released at a specific time (normally in June) and the site often crashes as so many people are desperate to get on and learn with Sharath in his Mysore teaching season.
+Anyway, he is long dead now, and up until November 2024 it was his grandson, Sharath, running things, but he suddenly passed away very recently.
+If you wanted to practice with Sharath, it was akin to getting tickets to Glastonbury, as the student applications were released at a specific time (normally in June) and the site often crashed as so many people were desperate to get on and learn with Sharath in his Mysore teaching season.

-The issue is, that you are not really receiving any personal guidance from Sharath, as there are 500 of you in the Shala at any one time, he probably will not even learn your name by the time your month's practice is up.
-I overheard some of his students complaining that they had to wait 45 minutes to be assisted with drop-backs, by which point their bodies had gone cold.
+The issue is, at SYC you would not really be receiving any personal guidance from Sharath, as there are 500 students in the Shala at any one time, and it's unlikely he would have known your name by the end of your month's practice.
+Last year I overheard some of his students complaining that they had to wait 45 minutes to be assisted with drop-backs, by which point their bodies had gone cold.

-In my opinion, the main draw of practising with Sharath is if you want to make a business out of teaching Ashtanga.
-This is because once you've practised with him for 6 months – and that is spread over a minimum of 3 years e.g. 2 months each year – then you can apply to have your name added to the Authorised Ashtanga Teacher's list.
+In my opinion, the main draw of practising at SYC is if you want to make a business out of teaching Ashtanga.
+This is because once you've practised with Sharath for 6 months – and that is spread over a minimum of 3 years e.g. 2 months each year – then you can apply to have your name added to the Authorised Ashtanga Teacher's list.

 The reason this list is gold dust is, if you are a travelling Ashtangi like me, you'll look up 'authorised teachers in Nepal', for example, on the SYC list – and go straight there to practice, and so other schools do not even get a look in.